 Effective implementation of PREA and ensuring environments free of sexual abuse and sexual harassment is contingent on strong agency and facility leadership.
 The development and implementation of strong policies and practices reinforce the prevention of sexual abuse and sexual harassment.
-Under the leadership of successive Directors and current Acting Director Kevin Aucoin, Rhode Island continues our strong track record of ensuring safe facilities for detained and adjudicated youth in juvenile corrections facilities.
-One initiative that has helped to ensure client safety has been through the addition of digital video monitoring in all public areas of the RITS as well as each of the residential units.
+Under the leadership of successive Directors and current Director Ashley Deckert and the Executive Director Dr. Larome Myrick, Rhode Island continues our strong track record of ensuring safe facilities for detained and adjudicated youth in juvenile corrections facilities.